PixarAnimationStudios/ruby-jss/README.md

 ## DESCRIPTION

-jss-api is a Ruby Gem providing access to the REST API of the JAMF Software Server (JSS) - the core of the Casper Suite from JAMF Software, LLC.
-It defines the JSS module, which abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
+The jss-api gem provides a Ruby module called JSS, which is used for accessing the REST API of the JAMF Software Server (JSS) - the core of the Casper Suite from JAMF Software, LLC.
+The module abstracts API resources as Ruby objects, and provides methods for interacting with those resources.
 It also provides some features that aren't a part of the API itself, but come with other Casper-related tools, such as uploading .pkg and .dmg {JSS::Package} data to the master distribution point, and the installation of {JSS::Package} objects on client machines.
 (See BEYOND THE API)

-The gem is not a complete implementation of the Casper API.
+The module is not a complete implementation of the Casper API.
 Only some API objects are modeled, some only minimally.
 Of those, some are read-only, some partially writable, some fully read-write (all implemented objects can be deleted) See OBJECTS IMPLEMENTED for a list.

 We've implemented the things we need in our environment, and as our needs grow, we'll add more.
-Hopefully others will find it useful, and add more to it as well
+Hopefully others will find it useful, and add more to it as well.

 ## SYNOPSIS